-Advising:CSI 201 has no prerequisites and is a required course for the major in computer science.
-This is a very difficult course for those with weak problem solving skills.
+Advising: MAT 101 has no prerequisites and is a required course for the major in computer science.
+This is a difficult course that teaches programming in C++.

-Grading: There will be three exams worth 15% each of your final grade.
+Grading: There will be two exams worth 20% each of your final grade.
 The final exam will count as 25% of your final grade.
-Homework contributes 15% of your final grade.
-Classwork comprises the last 15% of your grade in this course.
-For programming assignments, credit is given only for programs which compile without errors, execute properly, and are not late.
-Late homework will not be accepted.
-Homework is due at the beginning of class on the assigned due date and in many cases is time stamped by the server we will be using.
-Classwork will contain programs completed during class as well as weekly quizzes based on previous material and reading material.
+Homework/classwork contributes 35% of your final grade.
+For programming assignments, credit is given only for programs which compile and execute properly.
+For each day that homework is handed in late, a 10% deduction is applied.
+Thus, if you hand in your homework 3 days late, your maximum score is 70%.
+Homework is due at the beginning of class on the assigned due date.
+Your homework/classwork grade may include work completed in class, quizzes given in class, or other homework assignments.
+Classwork is due by the end of class on the assigned due date.

-Exams: The exams will be held on September 29th, October 27th and November 17th..
-The final exam will be administered during its scheduled slot during final exam week.
+Exams: Exam dates are set for March 3rd and May 3rd.
+The final exam will be administered during final exam week.
 An absence on the day of an exam will result in a grade of a 0.
 Except in cases of extreme emergency, exams must be taken on the day the exam is administered.
 Before a make-up test is scheduled, documentation of the extreme emergency must be given.
 Make-up exams for tests missed due to an extreme emergency will be arranged for a time that is mutually convenient for the student and Dr. Ramsey.

 Attendance: Attendance will be taken at the beginning of every class.
-After two weeks of missed absences you fail the course.
-You fail the course on your fifth absence in a TTh course and on your seventh absence in a MWF course.
+On your fifth absence, you fail the course.
 There is no distinction between excused and unexcused absences.
-I will likely email you if you miss a class, but it is ultimately your duty to keep track of your absences.
+I will likely email you if you miss a class.
 Note that missing a class may also result in missed classwork.
 It is your responsibility to obtain assigned homework, announcements and class notes from that class.
 It is important that you attend every class.
 As a matter of courtesy, students are expected to inform Dr. Ramsey of the reason for any absence.